 Select Install Citrix Hypervisor.

-If you are installing from CD, the next screen asks if you want to install any supplemental packs from a CD.
+The next screen asks if you want to install any supplemental packs.
 If you plan to install any supplemental packs provided by your hardware supplier, choose Yes.

 If you choose to install supplemental packs, you are prompted to insert them.
-Eject the Citrix Hypervisor installation CD, and insert the supplemental pack CD.
+Eject the Citrix Hypervisor installation media, and insert the supplemental pack media.
 Choose OK.

 Select Use media to proceed with the installation.

 From the Installation Complete screen, eject the installation media (if installing from USB or CD) and select OK to reboot the server.